Koszul duality for operadic categories: Quadratic Markl operads and duality

 \begin{definition} A {\em quadratic data\/} consists of a $1$-connected collection $E \in \Coll$ and an~sub-$\Iso$-presheaf $R$ of $\Free^2(E)$.
 A $1$-connected Markl operad $\Markl$ is {\em quadratic\/} if it is of the form

 It is {\em binary\/} if the generating collection $E$ is such that $E[T] \not= 0$ implies that $e(T)= 1$. \end{definition}

 Many examples of binary operads will be given in the following sections.
-Let us proceed to our generalization of the operadic Koszul duality of \cite{ginzburg-kapranov:DMJ94} for operads over general operadic~categories.
+Let us proceed to our generalization of the operadic Koszul duality of \cite{ginzburg-kapranov:DMJ94} to operads over general operadic~categories.

 We start by noticing that the piece $\lTw^k(X)$ of height $k$ of the groupoid $\lTw(X)$ constructed in Section~\ref{zitra_letim_do_Pragy} decomposes into the coproduct